Lotus 102: 1992

-The final incarnation of the 102, was the makeshift 102D that represented Team Lotus's for the start of the 1992 season.
+The final incarnation of the 102, was the makeshift 102D that represented Team Lotus for the start of the 1992 season due to the late arrival of the 107.
 Outwardly similar to the 102B, the car had a Cosworth HB V8 in place of the Judd EV V8.
+The cars themselves were much as had been run in 1991 other than the parts required to adapt the HB engine to the Lamborghini gearbox and the ED engine mounting points on the chassis.
+Despite its lack of development and many shortcomings the car achieved 6th place finishes in the first two races of 1992.
 In an attempt to gain exposure a 102D driven by Johnny Herbert broke the Brands Hatch Indy circuit record for the BBC Record Breakers programme.